Fish Skin for Burn Wounds: The Future Wound Dressing?

 According to the WHO, nearly 180,000 individuals die of burn injuries each year.
-More than 10 million get severe burns and require medical care.
+More than 11 million people suffer severe burns and require medical care.
 Those are big numbers.

 Burns are a very common type of injury that can lead to scarring, deformity, disability, and death.
 Doctors and researchers are always working on developing better ways to treat burn victims and give them the best functional and cosmetic outcomes.